Chiamh/meta-omics-nf/README.md

 **Caveat: Read counts (paired-end) for some reports are not directly comparable with read counts (unpaired) for other reports.
 This is necessary because kraken2 is run in paired-end mode, whereas functional annotations take "unpaired" inputs.**

 Why is it preferable to perform functional annotations using unpaired despite paired-end data?
 [Read this.](https://github.com/biobakery/humann#humann-30-and-paired-end-sequencing-data)

+* decont/DNA (for metagenomes) or decont/RNA (for metatranscriptomes)
+    * These folders contain decontaminated reads in fastq.gz format.
+Decontamination means adapter removal, host read removal, rRNA removal (for MTX) and optional de-duplication (for MTX)

 * kraken2_out/DNA
     * \*kraken2.out : Kraken2 [raw output](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#standard-kraken-output-format) with taxonomic classification for each read.